-One of the more mysterious iOS 8 features that users have noticed in the beta period is a location-aware app shortcut on the lockscreen.
+One of the more mysteriousthat users have noticed in the beta period is a location-aware app shortcut on the lock screen.
 Full details about this feature aren’t available yet but here’s what we know so far.

 We don’t know what apps/app icons show up but the feature definitely is coming pre-configured by Apple.
 But since we’re talking about a location-aware feature, I think any app that has to do with iBeacons will also be a part of this new iOS 8 feature.

-We haven’t found a switch that would turn on/off this “app-shortcut on lockscreen” feature but there’s a Location-Based Alerts in Privacy → Location Services → System Services which could control this feature.
+We haven’t found a switch that would turn on/off this “app-shortcut on lock screen” feature but there are a Location-Based Alerts in Privacy → Location Services → System Services which could control this feature.